geldmacher/Cake-to-CoinTracking-Converter/README.md

 > This scripts handles this currently diffrent because of several reasons.
 AAA and BBB are imported as an expense (so taxation might apply to this).
 Nothing else is imported.
 No AAA-BBB Token, no AAA or BBB Coin/Token. \
 > \
 > The important part: \
 > This scripts does currently not support extracting AAA or BBB from the liquidity pool.
-I wrote this script just for my self and i don't plan to do this in the foreseeable future.
 Feel free to send me ideas and thoughts on this.
-I would love to optimize this.
+I would love to add this.

 ## Features